Cursor Integration

 4. Wait for the connection indicator to turn green

-Using RLM in Cursor
+Using Snipara in Cursor Chat

 How does the authentication system work in this project?

-[Using rlm_ask]
+[Using rlm_context_query]

 Based on your documentation, the auth system uses JWT...